TarouShota/echarts-la-map/README.md

     };
 ```

--  I have separated all the lines in different functions for better readability.
+-  I have separated all the metro lines in different functions for better readability.